-Sales Tax Receipts not otherwise required for the payment of debt service on the First Indenture Bonds, the Second Indenture Bonds, the Third Indenture Bonds and other costs specified in the First Indenture, the Second Indenture and the Indenture are available to the Authority for various purposes, including operating costs of the System.
+Sales Tax Receipts not otherwise required for the payment of debt service on the Bonds and other costs specified in the Indenture are available to the Authority for various purposes, including operating costs of the System.
 The Act previously provided that no more than 50% of the Sales Tax Receipts could be used to subsidize operating costs of the System, exclusive of depreciation and amortization.
 House Bill 213, which became effective on May 5, 2015, amended the Act to remove the above-described limitation regarding the use of Sales Tax Receipts; provided that such 50% limitation would become effective again in the future if the Authority failed to file an independent management audit with the Governor, the State Auditor and the chairperson of the MARTOC every four years as provided in House Bill 213.
 For the fiscal year ended June 30, 2015, the Authority budgeted approximately 50% of the Sales Tax Receipts expected to be received during such fiscal year as projected by the Report to subsidize the operating costs of the System.
 In addition, pursuant to the provisions of the Act, the Authority is required to adjust fares so that transit operating revenues received during a fiscal year equal or exceed 35% of the operating costs of the System, exclusive of depreciation and amortization, for the immediately preceding fiscal year.